 - Melt butter in an oversized pan on medium heat.

 - Stir in the granulated sugar, buttermilk, and corn syrup until mixture comes to a low boil.

 - Add baking soda and vanilla.
 Mixture will instantly foam up and bubble which is why you have an oversized pan.

 - Serve immediately or keep warm on stove until breakfast is ready to be served.

 Tips & Tricks

 - Don't have buttermilk?
 I would suggest making this recipe with real buttermilk first and foremost.
-But if you are in a pinch and don't have any you can substitute with milk and lemon juice.
-Just fill your measuring cup mostly with milk, and add a 1 tbsp of lemon juice or white vinegar.
+But if you are in a pinch and don't have any you can substitute with milk and lemon juice or white vinegar as stated above.
+Just fill your measuring cup mostly with milk, and add a 1 tablespoon of lemon juice or white vinegar.
 Let the milk sit for a couple minutes before adding to mixture.

 - The longer you simmer it the more it with froth and thicken.
-It will also darken in color and produce a hint of caramel flavor.
+It will also darken in color and produce more of a caramel sauce.